top of page

 Are All Ear Seeds the Same?

-• Gold or stainless steel beads (modern, hypoallergenic options)
+• Gold or stainless steel beads (modern alternatives)

 Both serve the same acupressure function.
 Selection depends on: